PaperPrototype/Intro-Coding-and-Computers/3 - C/Tutorials/Mario Pyramid (Easy)/english.md

 }
 ```

+We manually make the pyramid using 4 printf's.

 Run this code.
 The problem with this code is that the pyrmaid will never change!
 If we use a for loop we can dynamically change the pyramid based on a size.
 Change your code to the following.

 ```c